-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 165, the National Coverage Determination governing Medicare plethysmography coverage, effective March 7, 2026.
-Here's what billing teams need to know.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 165 governing plethysmography coverage, with an effective date of March 7, 2026.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table